Alfresco/docs-alfresco/search-enterprise/latest/using/index.md

 Special characters (i.e. characters that have a special meaning in lucene) need to be escaped using the backslash

 ## Search for ranges

+@martin S do we need both of these ?

 Inclusive ranges can be specified in Google-style.
 There is an extended syntax for more complex ranges.
 Unbounded ranges can be defined using MIN and MAX for numeric and date types and "u0000" and "FFFF" for text (anything that is invalid).